Best Brightening Routine for Dry, Flaky Skin

 Can I use brightening products if I have dry flaky skin?

-Yes, but you must choose gentle brighteners that don't strip moisture.
-Turmeric, niacinamide, alpha arbutin, and licorice root brighten effectively without drying side effects.
+Yes, but choose gentle brighteners that do not strip moisture.
+Turmeric, niacinamide, and licorice root brighten without drying your skin.

-Avoid harsh brighteners like pure vitamin C (ascorbic acid), high-concentration glycolic acid, and alcohol-based products.
-These strip moisture and worsen both dryness and dark spots.
+Avoid harsh vitamin C formulas, glycolic acid, and alcohol-based products.
+These ingredients worsen flakiness.

 What brightening ingredients are safe for dry skin?

-Turmeric (curcumin), niacinamide, alpha arbutin, and licorice root are all gentle brighteners safe for dry skin.
-They inhibit melanin production without disrupting the skin barrier or stripping moisture.
+Turmeric (curcumin), niacinamide, alpha arbutin, and licorice root are gentle brighteners safe for dry skin.
+They help regulate melanin without stripping moisture.

-Use cream or oil-based formulas rather than gel or water-based.
-Richer textures deliver actives while adding hydration instead of removing it.
+Use cream or oil-based formulas that deliver actives while adding hydration to your skin.

 Should I use a face oil in my brightening routine for dry skin?